Duration: at least one week

 My recommendation for backpackers: Come to Negril and give it a go if you have more time and happen to travel in a low season.
 If you have little time on the island, I’d skip it and visit more authentic places.

 If you ask me: no way!
-Even though Negril’s Seven Mile beach is one of the most well-known and popular beaches in Jamaica and has earned a worldwide reputation for its stunning beauty and crystal clear waters, it didn’t win my heart.
+Even though Negril’s Seven Mile Beach is one of Jamaica’s most well-known and popular beaches and has earned a worldwide reputation for its stunning beauty and crystal clear waters, it didn’t win my heart.

 Also, there are tons of things to do!
 Negril’s Seven Mile Beach offers plenty of water activities!